 Why is the Customer a big deal?

 |Customer Journeys are the touch points that a customer experiences from the first impression through sales, delivery and post-sale support.
 Customers that have positive experiences as they work through their journey, are more likely to be loyal and refer others.
 Good Customer Journeys increase Customer Retention, Customer Lifetime Value, and reduce cost of customer acquisition through referrals.
-Therefore, good a Customer Journey enables the business to invest in increasing customer value and growth.
+Therefore, a good Customer Journey enables the business to invest in increasing customer value and growth.
 The competition are also appealing to your customers, so standing still isn’t an option.|

 Why do problems occur in high-growth companies?